datasette/datasette-load/README.md

 POST /-/load
 {"url": "https://s3.amazonaws.com/til.simonwillison.net/tils.db", "name": "tils"}
 ```
 This tells Datasette to download the SQLite database from the given URL and use it to create (or replace) the `/tils` database in the Datasette instance.
-The URL can point to either a SQLite database file or a zip file containing a SQLite database - if a zip file is provided, the largest file in the archive will be extracted and used (after verifying it is a valid SQLite database).
-For security, the plugin will reject zip files where the largest file would extract to more than 5x the size of the zip file itself.

 That API endpoint returns:
 ```json